Physician Assistant

 Selection for the Master of Science in Physician Assistant program is highly competitive.
 Meeting the minimum requirements does not guarantee an interview or admission.
 Successful applicants will generally exceed the minimum criteria.
 The following criteria represent the minimum conditions established for students interested in applying to the South University Master of Science in Physician Assistant degree program:

-- Applicants must have an earned bachelor’s degree from a regionally accredited U.S. institution.
+- Applicants must have an earned bachelor’s degree from a regionally accredited U.S. institution no later than August 1st of the year they apply.

 - At least three letters of reference on the CASPA application must be submitted